 Hawke's Bay's diverse coastline is home to wide variety of creatures and you can find out about our research and annual monitoring of coastal ecology.

-The annual state of the environment report card on the coast provides an update on the environment and our monitoring - Coastal SOE report card
+The 3 yearly State of the Environment report provides an update on the coastal environment and our monitoring.

 Some areas along our coast and in our coastal waters are designated as ‘Significant’ in the Regional Coastal Environment Plan -

 Cape Kidnappers is an iconic emblem of Hawke’s Bay.
 It is a site of international importance as one of the world’s most accessible mainland gannet colonies.

 Pania Reef is the most significant feature of the Hawke's Bay seabed.
 Lying approximately 800m north of the Port of Napier, not only is this series of banks and pinnacles iconic of Napier, signifying important cultural legend, but also provides habitat for crayfish and many fish species.

 Waimarama and Ocean Beaches are long, sandy beaches popular with holidaymakers, swimmers and surfers.
 The dunes at Ocean Beach represent the most intact dune system remaining on the eastern North Island between East Cape and Wellington.
 It provides important habitat for penguins, sea birds, lizards, and is the last stronghold of the native sand binder, pingao.

 Further north the Waitangi Regional Park encompasses the common mouth of the three major river systems; the Ngaruroro, the Tūtaekurī and the Clive to form the Waitangi Estuary.
 Along with the Tukituki Estuary, these areas estuaries are important wildlife areas and have been designated Recommended Areas for Protection (RAPs) by the Department of Conservation.